NewsSite mapContact Choose Language

 − having become fully disabled for work until her spouse’s death or within one year of her spouse’s death, or

 − one or more children are left after her spouse’s death and are entitled to survivor’s pension, and the widow performs parental duties towards the child/children.
-The widow who within the duration of the right stemming from having one or more children entitled to survivor’s pension becomes fully disabled for work, maintains the right to survivor’s pension during the period of being fully disabled for work.
+The widow, who within the duration of the right stemming from having one or more children entitled to survivor’s pension becomes fully disabled for work, maintains the right to survivor’s pension during the period of being fully disabled for work.

 A widow not having turned 53 years of age until her spouse’s death, but having turned 45, becomes eligible for survivor’s pension upon turning 53 years of age.